matthewgarethlam/matthewgarethlam/README.md

 ### Welcome to my Github 👋
 🌱 I'm a geospatial data scientist working in an engineering consultancy in Birmingham, UK.

-I was previously at University College London where I studied Geography and Data Science.
+🗃 I was previously at University College London where I studied Geography and Data Science.

 🗺 I love making maps and innovating with spatial data.

 ⌨️ R and Python

-🗃 Most projects on here are passion projects, but a selection are from my university courseworks.

 💬 Ask me about open-source spatial data science and R!